-When the call for heat is satisfied, the gas valve and combustion air blower shut down.
-The control board shuts off the gas valve and runs the combustion blower for an additional 15 seconds.
-The circulating air blower continues to run for selected blower off delay time (60/90/120/180 sec) at 100% of stage cfm before ramping down and shutting off
+When the call for heat is satisfied, the control board shuts off the gas valve and runs the combustion blower for an additional 15 seconds.
+The circulating air blower continues to run for selected blower off delay time (60/90/120/180 sec) at 100% of first stage heat cfm before ramping down and shutting off.